Pro Vice-Chancellor, International and Student Recruitment, and Head of College of Physical Sciences and Engineering

 - Email: firstname.lastname@example.org

-Personal Assistant for matters relating to the Pro Vice-Chancellor, International and Student Recruitment:
+For matters relating to the Pro Vice-Chancellor, International and Student Recruitment

 - Email: email@example.com